aufarg/purfx/README.md

 The language only accepts 64-bit word for variable types.
 It also supports string literal which is useful for string formatting.
 Since it is linked with C runtime, you can import any functions in libc.

+What's unique from this language is that you are not allowed to create an effect from pure function, while effects are allowed to call any functions.